Skyline Malaga Centre

 The surroundings feature leafy squares, churches, museums and characterful façades.
 The nearby sea and Málaga Park provide a welcome natural touch right in the heart of the city.

-What is the connectivity and accessibility like in Malaga Centre?
+What is the connectivity and accessibility like in Málaga Centre?

-The connectivity of Malaga Centre is second to none.
-The city has an efficient public transport system, buses and metro, making it easy to reach from anywhere in Malaga.
+The connectivity of Málaga Centre is second to none.
+The city has an efficient public transport system, buses and metro, making it easy to reach from anywhere in Málaga.

-Malaga International Airport is only 15 minutes away by car, with flights to national and international destinations.
-The AVE high-speed train station links Malaga to Madrid and other major cities in under 3 hours, making the city a strategic hub for both tourism and business.
+Málaga International Airport is only 15 minutes away by car, with flights to national and international destinations.
+The AVE high-speed train station links Málaga to Madrid and other major cities in under 3 hours, making the city a strategic hub for both tourism and business.

-What services and amenities are in Malaga Centre?
+What services and amenities are in Málaga Centre?

-Malaga Centre stands out for its wide range of services and conveniences, both for residents and visitors.
+Málaga Centre stands out for its wide range of services and conveniences, both for residents and visitors.
 Its central location and variety of retail, health and leisure options make it one of the most complete areas in the city.

 Supermarkets: